-- Speaking in a voice louder than a normal conversation - Inappropriate or disruptive use of cell phones (cell phones must be silenced when entering the library and conversations should be taken to the lobby area or outside the building). - Improper use of library technology (see Computer Use and Internet Use Policy) - Behaving in a manner which is either physically or verbally abusive to library staff or other library customers - Running/horseplay - Loitering, congregating in the entrances/walkways/parking lots which impedes indoor or outdoor traffic areas - Swearing/cursing - Public displays of affection - Sleeping, drunkenness or consumption of alcohol or illegal drugs in the library or on library property - Vandalism including marking, breaking or otherwise damaging any portion of the library building, paved areas, sidewalks or other structures constituting library property, including landscaping and grass - Weapons of any kind - Animals with the exception of service dogs.
-Service dogs must be leashed and with their owner at all times - Misuse of restrooms, such as personal bathing, laundering clothes, etc. - Unattended children (see unattended children policy) - Smoking (see tobacco policy) - Defacing or damaging library materials - Theft - Skateboards are not allowed in the library.
-For customer safety, skateboarding is not allowed on library sidewalks or in the parking lots. - All bicycles must be placed in one of the two available bicycle racks located in front of the library.
+• Speaking in a voice louder than a normal conversation

+• Inappropriate or disruptive use of cell phones (cell phones must be silenced when entering the library and conversations should be taken to the lobby area or outside the building).

+• Improper use of library technology (see Computer Use and Internet Use Policy)

+• Behaving in a manner which is either physically or verbally abusive to library staff or other library customers

+- Running/horseplay - Loitering, congregating in the entrances/walkways/parking lots which impedes indoor or outdoor traffic areas - Swearing/cursing - Engaging in acts that are sexual, sexually suggestive, or violent

+• Sleeping, drunkenness or consumption of alcohol or illegal drugs in the library or on library property

+• Vandalism including marking, breaking or otherwise damaging any portion of the library building, paved areas, sidewalks or other structures constituting library property, including landscaping and grass • Weapons of any kind

+• Animals with the exception of service dogs.
+Service dogs must be leashed and with their owner at all times

+- Misuse of restrooms, such as personal bathing, laundering clothes, etc.

+- Unattended children (see unattended children policy)

+- Smoking (see tobacco policy)

+- Defacing or damaging library materials

+- Theft

+• For customer safety, skateboarding is not allowed in any part of the library or on library grounds.
+If a skateboard is used for transportation, it may be carried into the library and stowed in a safe and unobtrusive way.

+• All bicycles must be placed in one of the two available bicycle racks located in front of the library.
 This is for customer safety.
 No exceptions.

-Approved by the Library Board August 12, 2015 Revised September 9, 2015 Any activity deemed inappropriate in a learning environment by library staff or the Library Director
+Scottsbluff • Any activity deemed inappropriate in a learning environment by library staff or the Library Director

-Parents, guardians and caregivers, please keep in mind the library is a learning environment.
+\\Parents, guardians and caregivers, please keep in mind the library is a learning environment.
 If your child becomes unsettled and begins to loudly cry or scream, please take them immediately to the lobby or a nearby restroom until they are composed.